hadukinei/postcss-uuid-obfuscator/README.md

 Define scripts above in a package.json.

 Almost tasks are used by other tasks.
-There are only 3 tasks actually. clean, build, dev.
+There are only 3 tasks actually. clean, and build, dev.
 It seems to be same as gulp.

 Please set CSS task to order in the last.